 Catherine James is part of the Raleigh medic team.
 One of the medics responsibilities is to be on call at fieldbase, so groups can radio in any health issues 24 hours a day.
 Pictured is the operations map where project sites, hospitals and known airstrips are marked.

 Sean Cassidy is an outdoor specialist and trek leader.
-Before volunteers arrive at fieldbase, all team leaders are taken on a practice trek in the Uluguru mountains, to learn navigation and camp craft skills.
+Pictured, Sean is leading a group of project managers into the Uluguru mountains, to learn navigation and survival skills.

 Dom (deputy operations manager) Sam Oakes welcomes new ICS volunteers into the training camp.